 If you are using the EKM Push3 to get the data to the internet, it will log once a minute reads in the cloud.
 You can access the last 1,000 reads at any time in your online Push Account Portal.

 Additionally, the Push3 does have the ability to store data locally on the gateway's Micro SD card, in the event that the internet connection goes down or it is unavailable at your location.
+Once the connection the the internet is re-established the Push3 will upload the missing data from the time of the internet outage.
 This support article explains how to get the data off of the SD card.

 Our EKM Push Summary system stores additional summarized Push3 data in a way that can accessed long term.
 The Comparison Chart in the Dash software uses this system to display historical data: https://forum.ekmmetering.com/viewtopic.php?f=4&t=3434